 The problem is neatly summed up in a quote by John Ruskin (1819 - 1900): "There is hardly anything in the world that some man can't make just a little worse and sell just a little cheaper, and the people who buy on price alone are this man's lawful prey"

 To demonstrate this point, in 1985, the Building Research Establishment carried out tests on behalf of the British Standards Institution with the idea of looking at the possibility of creating a standard for integral concrete waterproofing admixtures*3.

 Suppliers of waterproofing admixtures were asked to submit their products for testing.
 15 different tests were carried out on each of the nine products put forward and compared with a 'Control' mix.
 Most of the products were worse than the control in more than 8 of the tests.

-The most important point with reinforced concrete structures is to design and build the structures properly in the first place as there is little point in having a design life stated at 100 years if repairs have to start virtually the day after construction is completed.
+The most important point with reinforced concrete structures is to design and build the structures properly in the first place as there is little point in having a design life stated at 100 years if repairs have to start 10 years after construction is completed.

 Premature deterioration of reinforced concrete structures all around the world is a major concern due to the vast amount of money that will have to be spent on future maintenance or re-construction.

 Whether one looks at the billions of Dollars spent annually in North America on concrete repairs Or in the Middle East, Far East, Africa or Europe, most of the problems could have been averted.

 The Öland Bridge repairs completed in 2005, when the bridge was only about 15 years old, involved renovation work to the corroded pier supports in the tidal zone, replacement of 19 joints and restoration of the parapet walls at a cost of: "... twice the cost of the (whole of the) original bridge at current prices".

 Or as the project manager is quoted as saying:

 Copyright © 2016 K Howes & J McDonald.
 All rights reserved.